-Kathryn Gleason is Associate Professor of Landscape Architecture.
-Trained as a landscape architect and archaeologist, she is a specialist on the archaeology of past landscapes, particularly designed features such as parks, gardens, and fields.
-Her primary area of research is the Mediterranean of the ancient Roman World.
-A professor of contemporary landscape architecture, she brings her research to bear on the 21st century landscape by examining how to design with the physical remains of the past.
+Kathryn Gleason is Professor of Landscape Architecture.
+Trained as a landscape architect and archaeologist, she is an internationally renowned specialist on the archaeology of past landscapes, particularly designed features such as parks and gardens.
+Her primary area of research is the Mediterranean region of the ancient Roman World, where she is working to establish the ancient foundations of landscape architecture.
+A professor of contemporary design, she brings her research to bear on the 21st century landscape by teaching approaches to design with the physical remains of the past.
 She also applies ancient methods of arid climate cultivation to modern problems of development.
-Her field reaseach has been conducted recently in India, Jordan, Israel and Italy, with applications in New Mexico, India, and Jordan.
+Her field research has been conducted recently in India, Jordan, Israel and Italy.

 The Romans of the first centuries BC and AD were innovators of public parks and monumental gardens, developing a form of design and a professional discipline akin to modern landscape architecture.
 An extensive system of plant trade and hydrological engineering was needed to construct these projects.
 Through excavation projects at Petra (Jordan) Caesarea Maritima (Israel) and Horace`s Villa and Rome (Italy) my research is uncovering the built nature of these landscapes and their role in the various cultures of the Empire.